konstantink36/Udacity-Cpp-Snake-Game/README.md

-Point 1. is implemented in poison2.cpp lines 14 through 55
+Criterion 1. is implemented in poison2.cpp lines 14 through 55

-Point 2. is implemented that the Snake game code consists of 5 main classes: Game, Snake, Controller, Renderer and Poison.
+Criterion 2. is implemented that the Snake game code consists of 5 main classes: Game, Snake, Controller, Renderer and Poison.
            Member getter function e.g. poison2.cpp lines 52 -55

-Point 3. is implemented in poison2.h lines 8 through 28
+Criterion 3. is implemented in poison2.h lines 8 through 28

-Point 4. is implemented in poison2.cpp lines 6 through 11
+Criterion 4. is implemented in poison2.cpp lines 6 through 11

-Point 5. is implemented in poison2.cpp line 11
+Criterion 5. is implemented in poison2.cpp line 11

-Point 6. is implemented in renderer.cpp lines 50 through 90
+Criterion 6. is implemented in renderer.cpp lines 50 through 90

-Point 7. is implemented in main.cpp line 20
+Criterion 7. is implemented in main.cpp line 20

-Point 8. is implemented in renderer.cpp line 24 and 34
+Criterion 8. is implemented in renderer.cpp line 24 and 34

-Point 9. is implemented in game.cpp line 34 through 47
+Criterion 9. is implemented in game.cpp line 34 through 47

-Point 10. is implemented in controller.cpp line 24, renderer.cpp line 104, 132
+Criterion 10. is implemented in controller.cpp line 24, renderer.cpp line 104, 132